verilator/verilator/docs/guide/exe_verilator.rst

 .. option:: hier_params -module "<modulename>"

-   Specifies that the module contains parameters for hier block.
+   Specifies that the module contains parameters a :vlopt:`--hierarchical` block.
 This option is used internally to specify parameters for deparametrized hier block instances.
    This option should not be used directly.
    See :ref:`Hierarchical Verilation`.